 Important – Except for the URL, always use correct spelling and grammar, even if this means you don’t use the keyword exactly as it is.

 Google now use a wider analysis than just one keyword.
 Include words related to your main keyword.
 For instance, if your keyword is “dictionary”, using words like “meaning”, “spelling”, “translation,” or “definition” will also help.
+Don't just use synonyms for the sake of it though.
+Calling a "book shelf" a "literature support" won't win you any points with readers or Google.

 In addition to helping optimise existing content, keyword research can also be used to: